 By drawing from Tammer’s vast experience, we were able to better understand exactly what type of agile process was right for us.
 The discussions and debates were engrossing, constructive and fun.

-I embed myself within your team through exploration and implementation.
-I help identify architectural pitfalls and guide your engineers around them.
-As an expert in operations and development, I don’t just talk and walk – I grab a shovel and pitch in.
+We embed within your team through exploration and implementation.
+We help identify architectural pitfalls and guide your engineers around them.
+As experts in operations and development, we don’t just talk and walk – we grab a shovel and pitch in.

-With over a decade of experience running engineering teams of three to three hundred, I also help discover ways yours can be more efficient, effective, and nimble.
-I've led smaller traditional teams such as RabbitMQ and Redis, and I've also scaled the Pivotal eXtreme Programming process to 50 teams across seven offices in three continents.
+With over a decade of experience running engineering teams of three to three hundred, we also help discover ways yours can be more efficient, effective, and nimble.